alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

    <xref:Alternet.UI.Control.Height%2A>, and
    <xref:Alternet.UI.Control.Margin%2A>.

-2. After that, a custom <xref:Alternet.UI.Control.GetPreferredSize%2A> implementation may change the disired control's size.
+2. After that, a custom <xref:Alternet.UI.Control.GetPreferredSize%2A> implementation may change the desired control's size.

 3. Layout <xref:Alternet.UI.Control>-specific logic is applied, such as
    <xref:Alternet.UI.StackPanel>'s <xref:Alternet.UI.Control.OnLayout%2A> logic and its related properties, such as <xref:Alternet.UI.StackPanel.Orientation%2A>.

-4. The control's bounds are set after all children have been measured and laid out.
+4. The control bounds are set after all children have been measured and laid out.

 5. The process is invoked again if additional
    <xref:Alternet.UI.Control.Children%2A> are added to the collection, or